 - Business objectives weren’t developed, weren’t reflected in the charter, or have been forgotten and not used to govern the team’s activities.

 - The importance of the process changes needed to achieve the business case were underemphasized.

 - Team members were deeply involved in the minutia of the activities, but overall project management was neglected.

 - Inadequate time was planned by core team members, so progress is either very slow or completely stalled due to a lack of priority.

 Role expectations and responsibilities were not clearly defined for both the vendor and core project team.
 To avoid any of these risks, it’s vital your project manager take internal ownership of the day-to-day progress of the project, and executive sponsorship is aligned and involved from the start.

 - Project cutover: Once you’ve completed successful end-to-end testing, data conversion, end-user training, and final documentation, it’s time to complete the cutover to your new solution.
 In advance of cutover, we can’t stress enough the importance of comprehensive testing.
-Without solution testing, your customers, suppliers, and employees can be drastically impacted by any issues.
+Without solution testing key stakeholders and employees can be drastically impacted by any issues.

 Since large enterprise technology projects typically only happen in an organization every 15–20 years, they can be intimidating.
 However, foregoing the operational improvements and the competitive advantages that come with the use of modern enterprise technology can be even more costly.
 While investment in an independent third-party advisor may seem expensive, leveraging the experience of a firm that provides day-to-day experience with enterprise technologies is invaluable.
-Not delivering the business case, going over budgets, missing deadlines, or going-live unsuccessfully can negatively impact your organization and, perhaps even worse, its customers.
+Not delivering the business case, going over budgets, missing deadlines, or going-live unsuccessfully can negatively impact your organization and anyone that interacts with it.